 The fact that many of the leaders in the Third World were educated by Christian missionaries is a decisive factor in world politics today.
-Christian Missionaries and the State in the Third World provides examples of how these missionaries contributed to the construction, destruction, and reconstruction of state structures in Africa and the Caribbean, through educational activity and attempts at healing and trade, as well as by preaching, prayer, and other sacramental endeavors.
+Christian Missionaries and the State in the Third World provides examples of how these missionaries contributed to the construction, destruction, and reconstruction of state structures in Africa and the Caribbean, through educational activity and attempts at healing and trade, as well as by preaching, prayer, and other sacramental endeavors.In

 Uganda’s recovery since Museveni came to power in 1986 has been one of the heartening achievements in a continent where the media have given intense coverage to disasters.
 This book assesses the question of whether the reality lives up to the image that has so impressed the supporters of its recovery.
 What has actually happened?
 How successful have the reforms been thus far?
-What are the prospects for Uganda’s future?
+What are the prospects for Uganda’s future?Essays

 Religious activities have been of continuing importance in the rise of protest against postcolonial governments in Eastern Africa.
-Issues considered include attempts by government to “manage“ religious affairs in both Muslim and Christian areas; religious denominations as surrogate oppositions to one-party-state regimes and as advocates of human rights; Islamic fundamentalism before and after the end of the Cold War; and Christian churches as NGOs in the age of structural adjustment.
+Governments have attempted to “manage“ religious affairs in both Muslim and Christian areas.
+Religious denominations have acted as advocates of human rights and in opposition to one-party-state regimes.
+Islamic fundamentalism changed with the ending of the Cold War.

 This is a history of the early days of Uganda.
 The account has an African focus because it shows the British takeover through the experiences of an extraordinary leader.“At this spot in the year 1901 the British flag was first hoisted by Semei Kakanguru, emissary and loyal servant of His Majesty the King.
 He built here a boma which was for a short time the headquarters of the district.